joric/monokai/README.md

 With conemu you can use monokai colors both in a console and in an RGB mode.
 Default 16-color is recommended.

 * Use `Far.exe /import far-colors.farconfig` to import color settings
-* Copy/paste conemu-colors.xml to conemu xml (you should try [Conemu](https://conemu.github.io/), it works really well with Far)
+* Copy/paste conemu-colors.xml to conemu xml (you should try [Conemu](https://conemu.github.io/) - window resizing and other stuff)

 ![conemu](misc/conemu.png)